saicharankarasala/Docker-Kubernetes-Training/Definitions.md

 ### Q: What is RDS Encryption at Rest?
 **A:** RDS Encryption at Rest is like having a safe for your database! 🔐 Your data is encrypted when it's stored on disk, so even if someone steals the physical storage, they can't read your data without the key.

+### Q: What are EBS Volume Types (gp2, gp3, io1, io2, st1, sc1)?
+**A:** EBS volume types are like different types of storage for different needs! 💾 **gp2/gp3** are like regular hard drives - good for most things. **io1/io2** are like super-fast SSDs for databases. **st1** is like a big storage room for backups. **sc1** is like a cold storage room for archives.
+Each type has different speed and cost characteristics.

+### Q: What is EFS (Elastic File System)?
+**A:** EFS is like having a shared network drive in the cloud! 📁 Multiple computers can access the same files simultaneously.
+Unlike EBS (which is like a personal hard drive), EFS is like a shared folder that everyone can use at the same time.
+Perfect for shared data or web content.

+### Q: What is S3 (Simple Storage Service)?
+**A:** S3 is like having an infinite filing cabinet in the cloud! 📂 It's designed for storing files, images, backups, and any kind of data.
+It's super reliable, scalable, and cost-effective.
+Think of it as a massive storage service where you can store anything and access it from anywhere.

 ---